Pylons/pyramid/docs/tutorials/wiki2/design.rst

 We choose to use :term:`reStructuredText` markup in the wiki text.
 Translation from reStructuredText to HTML is provided by the widely used ``docutils`` Python module.
-We will add this module to the dependency list in the project's ``setup.py`` file.
+We will add this module in the dependency list on the project ``setup.py`` file.

 Models